Health leaders still recommend masks as Xenia Community Schools makes them optional

 XENIA, Ohio (WDTN) – Students and staff in Xenia Community Schools now have the option to mask up.

-In a statement to families, Superintendent Dr. Gabriel Lofton lifted the mask requirement, saying QUOTE:
+In a statement to families, Superintendent Dr. Gabriel Lofton lifted the mask requirement, saying:

 “As I have often stated throughout the past two years, we will pivot toward layering more protections when the situation warrants, but we will also ease up on those precautions as the situation continues to evolve.
 In our area and across the state, the numbers of active cases are trending in the right direction, allowing us to make a change at this time.”